eanderson-ei/utilization-tracker-2/README.md

 1. Deltek
    1. New projects are added along with new tasks
-   2. New employees are added
-   3. New employees are assigned email addresses
+   2. New employees are added and assigned email addresses

 **To deploy changes:**